Two white men in suit jackets with a black woman between them reviewing a document together.

 Our policy is to develop and maintain a sufficient network of high-quality service providers that meets member and community needs within available resources.
 Network participation means that you are listed in the Vaya Health Network Directory and are eligible for referrals from Vaya.
 This does not include providers serving a member under an out-of-network agreement.

-Participation in the Vaya closed provider network is a privilege, not a right.
-We have established a fair, impartial, objective and consistent process for the enrollment and re-enrollment of network providers that complies with applicable federal and state laws, rules and regulations and the requirements of our Medicaid Waiver contract with NC Medicaid.
-You must be enrolled with NC Medicaid (as a Medicaid provider consistent with the agency’s disclosure screening and enrollment requirements) and with NCTracks before you can become a contracted provider in the Vaya network.
+Participation in Vaya’s closed provider network for certain behavioral health, intellectual/developmental disability (I/DD), and traumatic brain injury (TBI) services is a privilege, not a right.
+We have established a fair, impartial, objective, and consistent process for the enrollment and re-enrollment of network providers that complies with applicable federal and state laws, rules and regulations, and the requirements of our contracts with NC Medicaid.

 Access to Care